 Connect With Us

-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact one of our podiatrists from Foot & Ankle Associates of Maine.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact one of our podiatrists from Foot & Ankle Associates of Maine.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Diabetic foot care is important in preventing foot ailments such as ulcers.
 If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Foot & Ankle Associates of Maine.
 Our doctors can provide the care you need to keep you pain-free and on your feet.